 Raman spectroscopy is a complimentary technique to FT-IR spectroscopy that uses inelastic scattering of photons to detect vibrational modes of molecules or materials.
 Due to the low efficiency of inelastic scattering, a powerful light source is required; our spectrometer is equipped with a 785 nm StellarNet Ramulaser adjustable power laser (max = 499 mW) with attached 1/2’’ vial holder.
 This instrument was purchased with internal funding at a generous education discount from www.stellarnet.us for use in the physical chemistry curriculum and student research.

 Oxford Diffraction Xcalibur Nova X-ray Crystallography System

-This instrument will be used in courses and research for physics, chemistry, geology and BBMB (biochemistry, biophysics and molecular biology).
+This instrument is used in courses and research for physics, chemistry, geology and BBMB (biochemistry, biophysics and molecular biology).
 The system includes a Cu-K alpha sealed tube X-ray source, focusing optics, two-dimensional ccd (charged-couple device) detector and a cryogenic cooling system for temperature control of the sample.
 X-ray diffraction data can be collected on both single crystals (both small molecule and protein) and powders.
-Faculty and students will use the system to analyze a wide variety of samples, including protein crystals, small molecule crystals, mixed amorphous and crystalline polyethylene, metal doped sol-gel glasses, liquids and mineral powders.
+Faculty and students use the system to analyze a wide variety of samples, including protein crystals, small molecule crystals, mixed amorphous and crystalline polyethylene, metal doped sol-gel glasses, liquids and mineral powders.
 Purchased with funding for the NSF.